sandeepmj/javascript-variables-comparison-operators/README.md

 - They ARE case sensitive.
 - Cannot begin with numbers.
-- No spaces between words, instead use underscores, hypens or camelCase.
+- No spaces between words, instead use underscores, hyphens or camelCase (`var myCamelCaseExample`).
 - Don't use any JavaScript [reserved words](http://www.w3schools.com/js/js_reserved.asp).
+- Think of code as story.
+Each variable is like a character/actor.
+Naming each in a relevant way such makes the narrative (the code) easier to follow.
+- Keep the variables short but make sure they make sense.
+- Don't integrate values into the name of a variable.
+For example, for drinking age, `var legal21` might work.
+But what if you expand your piece internationally?
+Or what if the legal age changes?
+Making it `var legalDrinkingAge` is more adaptable.

 <br>